ghelleks/botany-battle/project-requirements.md

 #### **3.1.
 User Account & Profile**

-* Users must be able to create an account (e.g., via Apple Sign-In, Google, Email).
+* Users must be able to create an account (e.g., via Apple Sign-In, Google).
+We only accept third-party logins, we will not be keeping our own user list.
 * User profiles will display:
   * Username
   * Profile Picture / Avatar